-But our route leads us gently up to the crossroads, where to the left Italian Route goes and to the right Slovenian Route.
-Over scree we reach the foothills of Mangart west walls where a deep mountain ravine starts.
-At the very beginning steel ropes and pegs help us and so it is all the way up.
+But our route leads us gently up to the crossroads, where to the left Normal Route goes and to the right Slovenian Route.
+Over a scree field we reach the foothills of Mangart west walls where a distinct mountain ravine starts.
+From the very beginning steel ropes and pegs help us and so it is all the way up.
 The ravine leads us steeply up to the right to a small notch in a SW ridge.
 There the route turns left, climbs over rocks and higher we get the more it becomes obvious that we are reaching one of the most prominent panoramic peaks of Julian Alps.
 Soon above the notch there is a wet corner, where early in summer we climb through a small waterfall, but above the route gets easier.